denten-books/plain-text/4-simulation.md

 peculiarity of being able to patent a metaphor, note the idiosyncrasy of the technical language.
 What does it mean to "access" a metaphor?
 When someone "checks out" a book from the electronic library, do they gain access to the book or to the metaphor?
-The traditional theory of the metaphor does not prepare us to answer such questions.
+Traditional metaphor theory does not prepare us to answer such questions.

 In the so-called classical view, metaphors are simply a type of figurative language.
 To say "the day stands tiptoe on the misty mountain tops" is to use